lhathcock/sensors_bridge/README.md

 will eventually be rolled into the main code in a cleaner manner, but is added in this manner for time-related purposes.

+When using this script, the server sending in the main software should be *disabled*.
+This can be done with the checkbox next to the server options, or edited within the configuration file.

 ## Developer Installation

 - Install Python 3.6